| Crates.io | kairos-rs |

 # Run checks

-Current code style: Uses default rustfmt with some custom lint rules.
-The codebase is still evolving.
+Current code style: Uses default rustfmt with workspace configuration.
+The codebase follows Rust best practices.

 Current benchmarks on M1 MacBook Pro: